Enterprise Media & Technology

 |Mr T Heron||Technology Technician and Teacher of Computingemail@example.com|

-The Enterprise, Media and Technology Faculty curriculum seeks to meet the aims and scope of the Key Stage 3 and Key Stage 4 National Curriculum in the subject areas of Computing and Design & Technology.
+The Enterprise, Media and Technology Faculty curriculum seeks to meet the aims and scope of the Key Stage 3 and Key Stage 4 National Curriculum in the subject areas of Computing, Design & Technology, Enterprise, Food/Hospitality & Catering, and Travel and Tourism.

 The school curriculum seeks to provide outstanding personal development by supporting, promoting and instilling the values of APHS - Ambition, Pride, Happiness and Success.